Our Early Childhood Studies (BA Hons) course scored 94% for overall student satisfaction in the National Student Survey 2019.

 Visit an early years setting in Stockholm, Sweden

-You will visit Stockholm, partnering with students and practitioners from the University of Stockholm to compare early years teaching best practice and innovation.
+You will have the opportunity to visit Stockholm, partnering with students and practitioners from the University of Stockholm to compare early years teaching best practice and innovation.
 Sweden is an international leader in early years education.